rust-stuco/lectures/week2/slides.md

 # Problem: String Literals are Immutable

-Suppose wanted to take user input and store it.
-This is how we do it in Python:
+Suppose we wanted to take user input and store it.
+This is how we might do it in Python:

 ```py
 username = input("Tell me your name!")